 - Build Pipeline Security is a helpful resource for protecting sensitive information in CI/CD.

 TTS offers a variety of tools for protecting sensitive information.
 As you learned in your Security Awareness and Privacy training in GSA Online University (OLU), only share sensitive information with the people who absolutely need it and are authorized to see it.

 You can use GSA Google Drive to share sensitive files, spreadsheets, and documents.
 This includes personally identifiable information (PII) of either federal staff or the public, but it does not include classified information of any kind.
 If you’re handling PII, be absolutely sure you are only sharing Drive files with GSA staff and that those staff members have a direct need for the information.

-You can use OMB MAX to share sensitive files (in appropriate “workspaces” within MAX).
-We typically use MAX for working with partners who don’t have access to — or who don’t feel comfortable putting the information in — Google Drive.
+MAX workspaces are used with partners who don’t have access to — or who don’t feel comfortable putting the information in — Google Drive.
 Some workspaces in MAX are available to private organizations (for example, cloud service providers in the FedRAMP workspaces) and many other government agencies.
 Anyone with a

-@gsa.gov email can self-register on Max.gov; register your HSPD-12/PIV card or set up 2-factor authentication via SMS.
+@gsa.gov email can self-register on Max.gov; register your HSPD-12/PIV card or set up 2-factor authentication via a supported authenticator app.
 Max.gov document sharing uses Confluence so you may need to read Max.gov’s documentation on how to manage permissions and upload documents.